oven-sh/bun/README.md

 ##### Position-independent code

-From a design perspective, the most important part of the `.bun` file is how the code is organized.
+From a design perspective, the most important part of `.bun` files are how the code is organized.
 Each module is exported by a hash like this:

 ```js
 // preact/dist/preact.module.js